 Launching is possible into the estuary from the Welsh shore at Connah's Quay, Fflint and Greenfield, and from the Wirral shore at the boatyard by Sheldrakes at Heswall, off the beach by the Dee SC at Thurstaston, and at West Kirby SC at the southern end of the marine lake (although extensive mud here makes it less attractive).
-Larger boats might find it most convenient to launch from the wide concrete slipway at Dove Point on the north Wirral shore at Meols, but from here it is necessary to sail out round the E Hoyle Bank before entering the estuary at Hilbre.
-Launching is generally limited to within about 2h of HW.
+Larger boats might find it most convenient to launch from the wide concrete slipway at Dove Point on the N Wirral coast at Meols, but from here it is necessary to sail out round the E Hoyle Bank before entering the estuary at Hilbre.
+Launch and recovery is generally only feasible within about 2h of HW.

 I would appreciate your comments on these pilotage notes - criticisms and corrections or whether they have been of use or of interest.
 Please email me.